-Falling, a strong shock, or contact with aggressive chemicals can demolish the case of the cells, conducting electrolytes can escape and an internal short circuit can occur.
+Falling, a strong shock, or contact with aggressive chemicals can crack and compromise the case of the monoblocs, conducting electrolytes can escape and an internal short circuit can occur.

-▲ CAUTION Risk of short circuit!
+A CAUTION Risk of short circuit!

-All exposed metal parts of the battery cells are hot.
-Danger of injury by electric shock, or short circuit.
+All exposed metal parts of the battery blocs are hot.
+Danger of injury by electric shock or short circuit.
 Touch the battery only on the plastic surfaces.
 Do not place any foreign objects or tools on the battery.